TO-3: Construction

 The semiconductor die component is mounted on a raised platform on a metal plate, with the metal can welded on top of it; providing high heat conductivity and durability.
 The metal case is connected to the internal device and the leads are connected to the die with bonding wires.

 The TO-3 package consists of a diamond-shaped base plate with diagonals of 40.13 mm and 27.17 mm.
 The plate has two mounting holes on the long diagonal, with the centers spaced 30.15 mm apart.
 The cap attached to one side of the plate brings the total height to up to 11.43 mm.
 Two pins on the other side of the plate are isolated from the package by individual glass-metal seals.
 The metal case forms the third connection (in the case of a bipolar junction transistor this is typically the collector).

+Dimensions

 Variants

 TO-3 package variants for integrated circuits can have more than two leads.
 The height of the cap and the thickness of the leads differs between variants of the TO-3 package.